N. Korea confirms test of missile capable of striking Guam

 U.S.-led diplomacy aimed at convincing North Korea to abandon its nuclear program largely remains stalled since a second summit between Kim and Trump collapsed in early 2019 due to disputes over U.S.-led sanctions on the North.

-Observers say North Korea could halt its testing spree after the Beijing Winter Games begin Friday because China is its most important ally and aid benefactor.
+Observers say North Korea could halt its weapons tests after the Beijing Winter Games begin Friday because China is its most important ally and aid benefactor.
 But they say North Korea could test bigger weapons when the Olympics end and the U.S. and South Korean militaries begin their annual springtime military exercises.

 Associated Press writer Aamer Madhani in Washington contributed to this report.